ubuntuperonista/headphones_on/README.md

 # headphones_on
-Set the Headphones On on Debian and Ubuntu
+##Debian and Ubuntu
+This script set the Headphones ON.

+-Add it in ''~/.xprofile''